antimof/UxPlay/README.txt

 used for accelerated video decoding on the NVIDIA GPU after NVIDIA's CUDA driver `libcuda.so` is installed.
 This plugin should be used with options `uxplay -vd nvh264dec -vs glimagesink`.
-For GStreamer-1.16 or earlier, the plugin is called `nvdec`, and must be build by the user, using NVIDIA's proprietary [Video Codec SDK](https://docs.nvidia.com/video-technologies/video-codec-sdk/nvdec-video-decoder-api-prog-guide/).
+For GStreamer-1.16 or earlier, the plugin is called `nvdec`, and must be built by the user, using NVIDIA's proprietary [Video Codec SDK](https://docs.nvidia.com/video-technologies/video-codec-sdk/nvdec-video-decoder-api-prog-guide/).
 This must be downloaded, and three header files from it must be added to